ClaireRimel/Projet-9-R-alisez-une-application-de-voyage/README.md

 # Projet-9-Réalisez-une-application-de-voyage

-This 9th project has to realize an application whose name is not loaded, and which was not created, this application is backpack.
+On this 9th project, I have to realize an application for travelers.

-The bundle is intended for travelers, it offers several services such as currency conversion (US dollar), the weather in the city of Nantes as well as that of New York and the translation of texts in English.
+It offers several services such as currency conversion (US dollar), the weather in the city of Nantes as well of New York and the translation of texts in English.

 This application is available on iPhone (from iOS 11.0) in portrait, landscape and is tested with unit tests.